pavel1shatalov/boot2root/writeup2.md

 fun  README
 ```

-fun is an archive, then:
+fun is an archive, unarchive then:

 ``` bash
 $ tar xvf fun ; ls